Book Review: The Assassins: A Radical Sect in Islam (1967) by Bernard Lewis

 In early 1180, Aleppo’s forces seized al-Hajira from the Assassins.
 When Sinan’s protests produced no results, the Assassins burned down Aleppo’s market place, causing considerable damage.
 That none of the arsonists were caught suggests the Assassins could still draw on a degree of Shi’a/Ismaili sympathy in the city.

 Sinan died in 1192, not long after his agents cut down Conrad of Montferrat before he could be crowned King of Jerusalem.

 Saladin died in March 1193, having added Aleppo and Mosul to his realm of Egypt and Damascus, and had legendarily driven the Crusaders from Jerusalem in September 1187, sparking the Third Crusade in 1189.
-But by the time Richard I (“Lionheart”) departed back to England from Acre in October 1192, Jerusalem had been restored to Christendom, and soon Saladin’s unified polity would unravel, just as Tutush’s and Nooradeen’s had before.
+Richard I (“Lionheart”) would depart back to England from Acre in October 1192 with Jerusalem still in the hands of Christendom’s enemies, but the rest of Saladin’s unified polity would soon unravel, just as Tutush’s and Nooradeen’s had before.